 - Gastroenteritis presentations to sentinel GPs increased slightly in the past week.
-Data for gastroenteritis presentations to EDs are being reviewed and not available for this week. - Notifications for rotavirus increased and detections of norovirus at PathWest increased slightly in the past week.
+Data for gastroenteritis presentations to EDs are not available this week. - Notifications for rotavirus were stable in the past week, while detections of norovirus at PathWest increased slightly.

 Other vaccine-preventable diseases